JMRosenberg12/Weather-Dashboard/README.md

-As a traveler
+As a traveler,
-I want to see the weather outlook for multiple cities so that I can plan a trip accordingly
+I want to see the weather outlook for multiple cities so that I can plan a trip accordingly,